Weight Management Gummies: What Manufacturing Actually Decides

 Quality control: potency is only one piece

-Many gummy issues don’t show up as a simple potency failure.
-They show up as inconsistency-some gummies in the bottle are softer, some stick together, some look different, or the chew changes over time.
-In this category, the highest-value QC work often focuses on what drives real consumer complaints.
+Many gummy issues don’t appear as a simple potency failure.
+They appear as inconsistency—some gummies in the bottle are softer, some stick together, some look different, or the chew changes over time.
+In this category, the highest-value QC work focuses on what drives consumer complaints.

 • Piece-weight control tied to depositor performance and viscosity changes